Overview

 In the United States, the average cost of vaginal birth is nearly $10,000, and the average price for a cesarean section is close to $14,000.
 There are tools and strategies you can use to save money on your medical bills.
 Insurance can help cover the cost of prenatal care and birth.
 Tax-advantaged accounts like flexible spending or health savings accounts can save you money on the expenses you have to pay.

-This article will get you off on the right foot to minimize costs and ensure you are covered.
-If you already have health insurance, this article will help explain how your health insurance works during your pregnancy and birth.
-If you do not have health insurance or are in the process of changing your insurance, this article will help you figure out how to choose the right plan.
+Whether you already have insurance or are shopping for a new plan, learn how your insurance works and how to minimize costs.
 Plus, get an overview of tax-advantaged accounts you can use to pay qualified medical expenses.
-If you are not in a financial position to obtain insurance or utilize tax-advantaged accounts, this article also has tips for understanding the costs and how you can get assistance with coverage.
+If you are not in a financial position to obtain insurance or utilize tax-advantaged accounts, this episode also has tips for understanding the costs and how you can get assistance with coverage.

 Listen Now